taddev/cexport/README.md

 The first file where we define the C function that prints a statement then calls a Go function.
 We also define a Go function for use by Go to perform the initial C call; `func Example()` is a wrapper function that allows us to call the C function from an external location.

 #### goexport.go ####
 This Go function is exported for use in C code.
 It must be defined in its own file to prevent a double definition error.
-This is new to Go 1.
+This is new to Go1.

 ## Using cexport Library ##
-Here is how the library is used.
-This program knows nothing about the C code but has complete access to it through the wrapper function `cexport.Example()` we created earlier.
+This example program knows nothing about the C code but has complete access to it through the wrapper function `cexport.Example()` we created earlier.

-To download this library for your own use do the following:
+To download this library for your own use do the following, assuming you have setup your Go working directory correctly.

 	go get github.com/taddevries/cexport